Hey! What tastes better than cheese?

 6 Immediate Health Concerns Associated With FPC Rennet:

-1. Lack of long-term safety studies: FPC rennet was approved by the FDA in 1990, so it remains a relatively new technology.
+1. Lack of long-term safety studies: The FDA approved FPC rennet in 1990, so it remains a relatively new technology.
 There have been no long-term studies evaluating the potential health impacts due to the fact that the FDA classified it as Generally Regarded As Safe (GRAS).
 So there is no incentive for Pfizer to do any longer term studies and risk a negative result when they already control up to 90% of the cheese market in the USA.

 2. Potential allergy concerns: Some studies have raised concerns over potential new food allergies or sensitivities.
 There is concern that the GMO process could change the allergenic properties of the chymosin enzyme due to reports of occupational allergies in workers exposed to the FPC rennet dust.

-3. Presence of bacterial toxins, antimicrobial resistance genes, or other impurities: Some studies have raised concerns about trace amounts of these other compounds that are used to produce FPC.
+3. Presence of bacterial toxins, antimicrobial resistance genes, or other impurities: Some studies have raised concerns about trace amounts of the other compounds used to produce FPC.

 4. Gut health: Some research suggests that genetically modified rennets like FPC could have a negative impact on gut health compared to traditional animal-derived rennet.